 Since each agency has different metrics, you should try to review at least two ratings for each Medigap insurance carrier.

 How to Compare Medicare Supplement Plans

-Medicare Supplement Insurance plans (also known as Medigap) are sold by private insurance companies to cover some of Original Medicare's out-of-pocket costs.
+Medicare Supplement Insurance plans (also known as Medigap) are sold by private insurance companies such as Aetna Medicare Supplement to cover some of Original Medicare's out-of-pocket costs.

 These costs can include Medicare deductibles, coinsurance, copayments and more.

 The 10 Medigap plans available in most states are standardized, so their benefits will be the same no matter where you purchase them — the primary difference is the price you pay for them.

 All 10 standardized Medigap plans provide at least partial coverage for:

 Medicare Part A coinsurance for hospital care (and an additional 365 days for hospital stays)

 Medicare Part A coinsurance or copayment for hospice care